-3. Insert the dipstick all the way into the transmission securely as shown in the illustration.
+3. Insert the dipstick all the way into the transmission.

-Make sure the rubber cap on the dipstick fits in the dipstick guide and that you push the dipstick in all the way.
+Make sure the rubber cap fits in the dipstick guide and the dipstick is down all the way.

-- 4. Remove the dipstick and check the fluid level.
-It should be between the upper and lower marks. - 5.
-If the level is below the lower mark, remove the fill plug and add fluid to bring it to the upper mark.
+4. Remove the dipstick and check the fluid level.
+It should be between the upper and lower marks.
+5. If the level is below the lower mark, add fluid into the tube to bring it to the upper mark.